 Financial Aid Warning-Students are placed on Financial Aid Warning the first time the student fails to meet SAP standards.
 Students may continue to receive financial aid for one semester on this status.
 No appeal is necessary.
-The student is responsible for meeting SAP standards by the end of the warning period.
+Students not meeting SAP standards by the end of the warning period will be placed on suspension.